KoreaHaos/hello_digital_ocean_api/README.md

-# A simple 'hello world' for the digital ocean api
+# A simple 'hello world' for the digital ocean api (In Progress)

 Would you like to view the gh-pages branch?

-I have been playing/working with virtual machines and servers for a few minutes lately and i'm sick of repeating myself.
+I have been playing/working with virtual machines and cloud servers for a few minutes and i'm sick of repeating myself.

-There is an API!!
+Hey!
+There's an API!!

 Woot Woot!